What is Thermoforming?

 Your NeedRecommended MachineWhy

-Large structural parts, low-medium volumePF1-X ProServo-driven, closed chamber, up to 6000×2200mm, 2-15mm sheets
+Large structural parts, low-medium volumePF1-X ProServo-driven, closed chamber, up to 6000×2200mm, 2-12mm sheets

 Standard vacuum forming, budget-consciousPF1-C ClassicPneumatic-driven, reliable, up to 3000×2000mm, 2-12mm sheets

-Thin gauge packaging, vacuum formingAM-VRoll-fed, servo spike chain, 500×600mm, 0.5-2.0mm film
+Thin gauge packaging, vacuum formingAM-VRoll-fed, air cylinder pneumatic driven, 500×600mm, 0.5-2.0mm film, up to 10 cycles/min

 Premium packaging, pressure formingAM-PRoll-fed, vacuum + compressed air, injection-mold quality finish

-High-volume packaging, integrated lineFCS-6090Form-cut-stack, 600×900mm, up to 90 tonne punching, automatic stacking
+High-volume packaging, integrated lineFCS SeriesForm-cut-stack, 500×600 to 630×900mm, up to 60 tonne punching, robotic stacking

 Need help choosing the right machine?